 The general permits are intended to cover the generation, treatment, and/or the use/disposal of sewage sludge by means of land application, landfill, and surface disposal.
 Facilities or operations that incinerate sewage sludge are not eligible for coverage under these general permits.
 The generation, treatment, and use/disposal of sewage sludge usually occurs under the control of one organization, normally the one that operates the treatment works that generated the sewage sludge.
 However, there are situations where the sewage sludge may be generated at one facility and the treatment and/or use disposal occurs elsewhere under the control of others.
 An example of this would be a city where there are two sewage treatment plants (STP) and the sewage sludge generated at one STP is sent to the other STP for final treatment and use/disposal.
 Both of the STPs require permit coverage, but the permit requirements would be different for each STP.
+There are many small facilities/operations (e.g., resorts, campgrounds, etc.) that generate sewage sludge, but have other facilities/operations provide the final treatment and/or use/disposal of the sewage sludge.
 There are some facilities/operations that do not generate any sewage sludge, but receive sewage sludge from other facilities and then provide the final treatment and use/disposal of the sewage sludge.